LoyolaChicagoCode/cs2-project11-listperformance-java/README.md

 2. Conduct the performance measurements: you will find the running times in the test report.
 4. Create a markdown document called Answers.md and answer the various questions embedded in the code.

-# Submission

-- Make sure you have created a separate project for this activity.
-- Include a project-specific readme file including your reflection and any other thoughts or design decisions.
-- In IDEA, export your project as a zip file and submit as an attachment.

-# Grading (SP22 - total 3.5)

-- 1 tests passing and completion of items marked TODO
-- 1.5 performance testing for increasing problem sizes
-- 1 written part
-  - 0.8 responses to the questions above
-  - 0.2 grammar, style, formatting
-- 0.5 (optional extra credit) DRY in performance testing

 # Grading (total 5)

 - 1.5 tests passing and completion of items marked TODO